ropensci/roweb3/content/blog/2021-05-21-ropensci-news-digest-may-2021/index.md

-One use cases of our packages and resources have been reported since we sent the last newsletter.
+Three use cases of our packages and resources have been reported since we sent the last newsletter.

 * [Scraping Google Play Reviews with RSelenium](https://discuss.ropensci.org/t/scraping-google-play-reviews-with-rselenium/2449).
 Reported by .

+* [Easily analyzing tweets using rtweet](https://discuss.ropensci.org/t/easily-analyzing-tweets-using-rtweet/2454).
+Reported by Amit Arora.

+* [Most tweeted words each month: a year snapshot](https://discuss.ropensci.org/t/most-tweeted-words-each-month-a-year-snapshot/2461).
+Reported by Soraya Campbell.

 Explore [other use cases](/usecases) and [report your own](https://discuss.ropensci.org/c/usecases/10)!